zng-ui/zng/CONTRIBUTING.md

 ## Project Overview

-The [`examples/README.md`] doc provides an example list with descriptions.
+The [`examples/README.md`] doc provides a list of examples with descriptions and screenshots.

 The [`crates/README.md`] doc provides an overview of the public crates.